George Soros in Davos: 2020 Election Will Determine 'Fate of the World'

 “When his fantasy of becoming president became a reality,” his ego swelled, Soros said, adding: “This has turned his narcissism into a malignant disease.”

-Soros, who has yet to endorse a 2020 Democrat candidate, then said that this year’s election will decide the “fate of the world,” CNBC said.
-In October, the billionaire argued White House contender Sen. Elizabeth Warren (D-MA) is the “most qualified to be president.”
+Soros, who has yet to endorse a 2020 Democrat candidate, then said that this year’s election will decide the “fate of the world,” CNBC reports.
+In October, the billionaire argued White House contender Sen. Elizabeth Warren (D-MA) is the “most qualified to be president,” but stopped short of formally throwing his support behind her.

 This, of course, is not the first time the hedge fund manager has taken aim at President Trump at the World Economic Forum.
 Last year, Soros criticized the president’s negotiating style against China, which culminated in the signing of a phase one trade agreement last Wednesday.